grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml-ui/index.md

 You can save your SAML configuration, see SAML integration status and enable or disable SAML authentication on the top right-hand side.
 If your SAML configuration is not valid or is incomplete, you will be notified about it when saving the configuration.

-SAML configuration is split across several pages.
-You can navigate between them by clicking on page titles on top of the screen or arrows on the bottom of the screen.

 1. Sign in to Grafana and navigate to **Administration > Authentication > SAML**.
-2. Click **General settings** and complete the section.
+1. Click **General settings** and complete the section.
 Consult the following table for additional guidance about certain fields:

 | Field               | Description                                                                                                                                                                                                                                             |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |